17th Guards Rifle Division: Postwar

 Postwar, the division moved to Barabash, Primorsky Krai with the 39th Army from Port Arthur.
 The 39th Army disbanded in 1956 and the division became part of the 5th Army.
 On 17 May 1957, it became the 123rd Guards Motor Rifle Division.
 On 19 February 1962, the 319th Separate Equipment Maintenance and Recovery Battalion was activated.
 In May 1962, the 111th Separate Tank Battalion was formed.
 On 22 February 1968, the division was awarded the Order of the October Revolution.
 On 15 November 1972, the 392nd Separate Anti-Tank Artillery Battalion was activated.
 In 1980, the 1135th Separate Material Supply Battalion formed from the motor transport battalion.
 In 1989, the 111th Separate Tank Battalion disbanded.

 On 1 October 1989, it became the 129th Guards Machine-Gun Artillery Division.
 The 45th Guards Motor Rifle Regiment disbanded and was replaced by the 290th Machine-Gun Artillery Regiment, the former 20th Fortified Area.
 The 52nd Guards Motor Rifle Regiment was disbanded and replaced by the 196th Machine-Gun Artillery Regiment, the former 4th Fortified Area.
 The 1170th Anti-Aircraft Artillery Regiment was disbanded and replaced by the 1133rd Anti-Aircraft Missile Regiment.
 The 48th Guards Motor Rifle Regiment and 1133rd Anti-Aircraft Missile Regiment transferred to the 40th Motor Rifle Division for Coastal Defence in October 1990.
 That division's 231st Motor Rifle Regiment and 1173rd Anti-Aircraft Missile Regiment became part of the 129th Guards Division.
 In September 2001, the division was converted into the 17th Guards Motor Rifle Division.
 In June 2009, it was downsized into the 70th Separate Guards Motor Rifle Brigade.

 The brigade relocated to Ussuriysk in 2012, taking over the barracks of the former Ussuriysk Higher Military Automotive Command School of the Automotive Troops, disbanded in June 2007.

-Since 2018, the 70th Brigade may have become the 114th Guards Motor Rifle Regiment of the 127th Motor Rifle Division.
+The 70th Separate Motor Rifle Brigade was reorganized as the 114th Guards Motor Rifle Regiment in 2018, becoming part of the reformed 127th Motor Rifle Division.
+The regiment inherited the honors of the brigade.